 Instructions

-- Preheat the oven and prepare the pan – Preheat the oven to 425°F and line a muffin tin with liners or lightly grease each well.
-Starting with a hot oven helps create tall, rounded muffin tops.
+- Preheat the oven and prepare the pan – Preheat the oven to 425°F and line a 12 cavity muffin tin with liners or lightly grease each well.
+Starting with a hot oven is what creates the tall, rounded bakery-style tops that make these muffins look as good as they taste.

-- Mash the bananas – In a small bowl, mash the ripe bananas until mostly smooth with just a few small lumps remaining.
-Set aside.
+- Mash the bananas – In a small bowl, mash the ripe bananas with a fork or potato masher until mostly smooth with just a few small lumps remaining.
+Very ripe bananas with plenty of brown spots mash easily and give the batter the best flavor and moisture.

-- Cream the butter and sugar – In a large mixing bowl, beat the softened butter and brown sugar together until light and creamy.
+- Cream the butter and sugar – In a large mixing bowl, beat the softened butter and brown sugar together until light and creamy, about 2 to 3 minutes.
+This step incorporates air into the batter and builds the base structure that keeps the muffins tender throughout.

-- Add the eggs – Beat in the eggs one at a time until fully incorporated and smooth.
+- Add the eggs – Beat in the eggs one at a time until fully incorporated and the mixture looks slightly fluffy and cohesive.
+Room temperature eggs blend in more smoothly and help the batter come together evenly.

-- Add the sourdough starter, mashed bananas, yogurt, and vanilla – Mix in the sourdough discard (or active starter), then add the mashed bananas, yogurt (or sour cream), and vanilla extract.
-Stir until fully combined.
+- Add the sourdough discard and mashed bananas – Mix in the sourdough discard or active starter until fully combined, then add the mashed bananas, yogurt or sour cream, and vanilla extract and stir until the batter looks soft and slightly glossy throughout.

-- Combine the dry ingredients and walnuts – In a separate medium bowl, whisk together the flour, baking soda, baking powder, salt, and cinnamon.
-Stir in the toasted walnuts so they are evenly coated.
+- Combine the dry ingredients and walnuts – In a separate medium bowl, whisk together the all-purpose flour, baking soda, baking powder, salt, and ground cinnamon until evenly combined.
+Stir in the toasted chopped walnuts and toss until lightly coated in the flour mixture to help prevent sinking during baking.

-- Combine the wet and dry mixtures – Add the dry ingredients to the wet ingredients and gently fold just until no dry flour remains.
+- Fold the wet and dry mixtures together – Add the dry ingredients to the wet ingredients and fold gently just until no dry flour remains visible in the batter.
+Stop mixing as soon as everything comes together and do not overmix.

-- Fill the muffin liners – Divide the batter evenly, filling each liner nearly to the top using a large cookie scoop or ice cream scoop.
+- Fill the muffin liners – Divide the batter evenly among the prepared liners, filling each one nearly to the top using a large cookie scoop or ice cream scoop for even portions.
+A generous fill is what creates tall, domed bakery-style tops.

-- Add the crumble topping – Sprinkle the crumble mixture evenly over each muffin, gently pressing it into the batter.
+- Add the crumble topping – Sprinkle the crumble topping evenly over each muffin and press gently into the surface so it adheres during baking.

-- Cool – Let the muffins cool in the pan for 5–10 minutes before transferring to a wire rack to cool completely.
+- Cool and serve – Let the muffins cool in the pan for 5 to 10 minutes before transferring to a wire rack to cool completely.
+Giving them time to set in the pan helps prevent sticking and keeps the tops intact before they are moved.

 Notes